Guide to Buying Motorcycle Gear

 Garments with armour added should have and wear the CE approved stamp on them confirming their composites are up to the task of protecting you-fairly similar to the rating system developed for helmets.
 You should check these-yes pull them out and inspect.
 Armour is generally not found in older leather styles or motorcycle garments but is truly an important component of proper gear.
 It will add extra protection to knees, elbows, hips and back.
 You can purchase upper armour vests that can be worn underneath or over your jacket.

-Your motorcycle clothing has numerous demands to satisfy.
+Your motorcycle clothing has many demands to satisfy.
 It’s to keep you comfortable in various environments but needs to keep you safe.
 You need it to keep you warm and dry, but cool and ventilated in the warmer seasons.
 Even more important, it should protect you if you come off your motorcycle or scooter.
 And finally you want it to fit well, not be too big and gather air – and look stylish too!

 When you’re riding, a one-piece suit offers better protection from everything including weather, but once you get off the motorcycle it can be cumbersome and make toilet stops more difficult.
 If you go for the convenience of a two-piece suit, where jacket and pants zip together, ensure these fasteners overlap well preventing rain or air from getting in.

 Rather than go for a waterproof outfit, you might prefer to get a separate rain suit which is designed specifically for motorcyclists.
 This is made to go on over any gear you wear.
 You’ll only have to use it when it rains.
-Rain suits are usually highlighted with built in reflectors or brighter colours aiding in your visibility to other traffic in dark rainy weather conditions.
+Rain suits are usually highlighted with built-in reflectors or brighter colours aiding in your visibility to other traffic in dark rainy weather conditions.
 They fit well with good closures over wrists and ankles, and usually have double closure methods to ensure you stay dry inside.

 Keep in mind that your rain suit is worn over your usual protective gear so be sure not to buy a size too small.
 It should easily go on and come off over your boots, without having to remove your helmet.
 It should be roomy enough to move around when riding.
-So be sure to check this out before you depart for your long tour.
+So be sure to check this out before you leave for your long tour.

-Rain-suits usually pack away into an included easy-to-carry pouch to make them easily transportable and even easier to stow in the top of your panniers or easy to grab tank bag.
+Rain suits usually pack away into an included easy-to-carry pouch to make them easily transportable and even easier to stow in the top of your panniers or easy to grab tank bag.

 Buying your complete motorcycle outfit can seem expensive, but motorcycle gear is durable and will last for several years.
 Consider it an investment in your riding safety and pleasure.
 The GOLDEN RULE to follow is, you get what you pay.
 This is the same for most sporting goods.
 Some manufacturers such as BMW or Ducati are known for a higher end product, but as in their name alone, you can trust you’re getting top quality and design.